claudiok/icetray-cmake/meta-project-docs/source/cpp_standards/lambda_expressions.rst

 ``auto`` as type deduction
 """"""""""""""""""""""""""

 ``auto`` can be used as a type.
 This is very useful when objects are very large and hard to handle.
+See the ``auto`` documentation for more explanation about type deduction.
 For example: ``std::map<std::string,int>::iterator``::

    for (auto it=StringIntMap.begin();